Top 5 PCB Design Rules You Need to Know

 It’s easy to get overwhelmed toward the end of your design project as you scramble to fit your remaining pieces together for manufacturing.
 Double and triple-checking your work for any errors at this stage can mean the difference between a manufacturing success or failure.

 To help with this quality control process, it’s always recommended to start with your Electrical Rules Check (ERC) and Design Rules Check (DRC) to verify you’ve met all of your established constraints.
 With these two systems, you can easily define gap widths, trace widths, common manufacturing requirements, high-speed electrical requirements, and other physical requirements for your particular application.
-This automates PCB layout review guidelines for validating your layout.
+This automates PCB design layout review guidelines for validating your layout.

 Note that many design processes state that you should run design rule checks at the end of the board design phase while preparing for manufacturing.
 If you use the right design software, you can run checks throughout the design process, which allows you to identify design potential problems early and correct them quickly.
 When your final ERC and DRC have produced error-free results, it’s then recommended to check the routing of every signal and confirm that you haven’t missed anything by running through your schematic one wire at a time.

 There you have it - our top PCB layout guidelines that apply to most circuit board designs!
-Although the list of recommendations is short, these guideline can help you get well on your way towards designing a functional, manufacturable board in no time.
+Although the list of recommendations is short, this guideline can help you get well on your way toward designing a functional, manufacturable board in no time.
 These PCB board design guidelines only scratch the surface, but they form a foundation for building upon and solidifying a practice of continual improvement in all your design practices.

 If you want to get started with the best PCB board design software with a built-in rules-driven design engine that helps you stay accurate, use the advanced design tools in Altium Designer®.
 When a design is finished and ready to be released to manufacturing, the Altium 365™ platform makes it easy to collaborate and share your projects.